drzwave/GeographicLocationCC/README.md

 ## Altitude

 Altitude is a signed 24-bit integer value in _centimeters_ above mean sea level.
-A value of exactly zero MUST be returned if the AlValid bit is zero.
-If exactly at sea level, the value should be adjusted to 1 cm to avoid an exactly zero value when AlValid is 1.
 Note the altitude is less accurate in most GPS receivers than the longitude or latitude.
 Typical altitude accuracy is 10 meters or less in receivers with 1 meter longitude/latitude resolution.
 Conversion using Java is similar to: `const alt = payload.readIntBE(8, 3) / 100;` where the alt object is now a floating point value in meters.
 Note the binary value is 3 bytes long.

 ## Status Byte

 The Status Byte has several fields which provide additional information on the other values.
 The STATUS byte is read-only and is NOT included in a SET command.

-### LoValid

-LoValid is a one when the Longitude value is valid.
-Zero when it is not.
-When RO is set to 1 and the GPS receiver is locked to sufficient satelites, LoValid is 1.
-When LoValid is 0, the Longitude value is NOT valid and must be ignored.
-When RO is zero, LoValid is zero after factory reset or exclusion.
-LoValid MUST be one after receiving a Geographic Location SET command with a valid non-zero value for Longitude.
-Setting Longitude to exactly zero clears LoValid to zero.

-### LaValid

-LaValid is identical to LoValid except it relates to Latitude instead of Longitude.
+The Reserved field must be ignored.

 ### RO - Read Only